kyma-project/btp-manager/docs/user/03-20-multitenancy.md

 ### Namespace-Based Mapping

 To connect a namespace to a specific subaccount, maintain access credentials to this subaccount in a Secret dedicated to the specific namespace.
-Define the `<namespace-name>-sap-btp-service-operator` Secret in the `kyma-system` namespace.
+Define the `{NAMESPACE-NAME}-sap-btp-service-operator` Secret in the `kyma-system` namespace.
 See the following examples:
 * Default access credentials: